 I have to laugh at the irony that I chose to wear a debilitating, mobility-limiting shoe at my feminist wedding.
 After all, only the patriarchy could have declared this foot prison stylish for women, right?
 “The high heeled shoe might be one of the only designs that is physically painful and yet somehow persists,” Avery Trufelman says on an episode of 99% Invisible that explains the history of the high heel.
 Journalist Audie Cornish admits that while she wears heels every day, “It is impossible to find a shoe that is a high heel that’s really gorgeous and fundamentally comfortable.”

 Interestingly, it was men who first wore heels to ride horses, and women then adopted the style.
-Later, heels fell out of fashion, but it was erotica that reintroduced the heel as sexy footwear for women.
 Once the fashion industry caught on, it was over.
 Working women would soon be wearing this uncomfortable style during their 8-hour workdays, and brides were doomed to have their heels repeatedly sink into the grass during family photos, making them tilt ever so slightly like skyscrapers built on sand.

 What makes my beautiful heels even more hilarious to me is that wedding shoes apparently symbolize some old-timey values: “Shoes have long been tokens of ownership and possession,” writes wedding historian Susan Waggoner.
 “It became customary for a father to give one of his daughter’s shoes to the groom, an acknowledgment that the bargain had been fulfilled.”
 In Anglo-Saxon times the groom was known to symbolically strike the heel of his new wife’s shoe “to announce his new status over her.”